Apostolique/AposDocs/README.md

 # AposDocs
 Site generator for project documentation.
-This is meant to be used in combination with GitHub Actions.
+This is meant to be used in combination with GitHub Pages.
+The final output should work with JavaScript disabled.
+The site should look good in terminal browsers like Lynx.

 [![npm](https://img.shields.io/npm/v/apos-docs.svg)](https://www.npmjs.com/package/apos-docs) [![NuGet](https://img.shields.io/npm/dt/apos-docs.svg)](https://www.npmjs.com/package/apos-docs)